All border checkpoints between Poland and Ukraine, with the exception of Medika-Shegini, were closed by carriers.

 Hostages of the situation

 While the protest continues, drivers were forced to wait the other day on both sides of the highway near Przemysl without the opportunity to take a shower, go to a normal toilet and sleep on a bed.
-All the “conveniences” in this impromptu parking lot are several plastic cleaning booths, which are not enough for so many people.
+All the “conveniences” in this impromptu parking lot are a few plastic cleaning booths, which are not enough for so many people.
 The driver Alexander (now a different, younger one) said that he had to take a shower in his truck in a basin.
 Other drivers use wet wipes.

 However, the Polish side several times brought hot soups, water and bread to Ukrainian drivers.